 Some children with ADHD may also be sensitive to foods other than artificial colorings, such as milk, chocolate, soy, eggs, wheat, corn, and legumes, as well as salicylate-containing foods (e.g., grapes, tomatoes, and oranges).

 Iron.
-A recent meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
+A 2017 meta-analysis found low serum ferritin levels to be more prevalent in patients with ADHD than in healthy controls.
 Iron deficiency is associated with decreased dopamine transporter density and activity, causing increased extracellular dopamine.
 Deficiency may also result in dysfunction in the basal ganglia.
-Supplementation may improve symptoms in ADHD patients with low serum ferritin. ,
+Supplementation may improve symptoms in ADHD patients with low serum ferritin.,

 Polyunsaturated fatty acids.
-ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio.
-A recent meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
-The efficacy of supplementation continues to be evaluated. ,
+ADHD patients may have lower levels of omega-3 fatty acids, higher levels of omega-6 and a higher n6:n3 ratio., A 2016 meta-analysis supports these findings and suggests this leads to an overproduction of pro-inflammatory cytokines that alters neurotransmitter systems.
+The efficacy of supplementation continues to be evaluated.,

 A diet based on whole grains, beans, fruits and vegetables could supply these nutrients as well as antioxidants to reduce inflammation, although the direct benefit of this on ADHD symptoms has not been evaluated through clinical trials.